Lddas/Lddas/README.md

-## Hi there, welcome in my GitHub.
+## Hi there 🔭 Welcome in my GitHub.
 There are just a few projects, done for personal or academic uses.
 Some are AI oriented, others are just for software purposes or robotic projects.

 <!--
 **Lddas/Lddas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.